carmencchow/cyclistic_casestudy/README.md

 ![monthly_rides](https://github.com/user-attachments/assets/bd62f6c4-ab37-4ff6-bde8-8cd15651444e)

-Looking at the monthly ride patterns, the number of casual rides begin to increase in Spring and continues into the Summer months.
-From April to May, the number of rides increase by a whopping <b>79.4%</b> from <b>92,111 to 164,316</b>, whereas the ride count for annual members only increase by <b>34.8%</b> from 200,293 to 270,000 for the same period.
-Casual members - October to November a <b>44.6%</b> decrease from 128,289 to 71,053. whereas for annual members 268,598 to 199,086 it's only a 25.9% decrease.
+Looking at the monthly ride patterns, the number of casual rides begins to increase in the Spring and continues into the Summer months.
+From April to May, the number of rides increased by an impressive <b>79.4%</b>, rising from <b>92,111 to 164,316</b> rides, whereas the ride count for annual members only increased by <b>34.8%</b> from 200,293 to 270,000 during the same period.
+From October to November, casual members saw a <b>44% </b> decrease from <b>128,289 to 71,053</b>.
+Conversely, annual members had a smaller <b>25.9%</b> decrease with the number of rides dropping from 268,598 to 199,086.

 <b><i>Distance</i></b>